 Diagnosing Skin Conditions in Williamsport, PA

-Many common skin diseases require the clinical care of a physician or other health care professional.
+Many common skin, hair, and nail require the clinical care of a physician or other health care professional.

-Below are additional types of skin conditions that we treat at Susquehanna Health:
+Below are additional types of skin conditions that we treat at UPMC:

 - Acne: A disorder of the hair follicles and sebaceous glands.
 The glands become clogged, leading to pimples and cysts.